Skip to main content

 Where to Start

-Install and run Rugix Admin on the device next to rugix-ctrl, then open the configured service address in a browser.
+Install and run Rugix Admin on the device next to rugix-ctrl, then open http://<device-address>:7492/ in a browser.
 See HTTP API for the current status of the internal HTTP API.